yyang768osu/al-folio/_posts/2022-03-05-neural-network-quantization.md

     </div>
 </div>

 A more flexible setting is to allow different channels to be quantized differently [[Krishnamoorthi 2018]](#Krishnamoorthi_2018), referred to as **per-channel quantization of weight**.
 This is the setting captured by figure (b) above, and is the case described in Equation \eqref{eq:y_i} where $$s_i^w$$ can be different for different output channels with index $$i$$.
 The hardware implication for this setting is that requantization is no longer uniform across different output channels.
-This scheme would save us from the disparate dynamic range issue mentioned previous, but not every hardware platform support this setting.
+This scheme would save us from the varying dynamic range issue mentioned before, but not every hardware platform support this setting.

-Both (a) and (b) assume that the activation is quantized in a per-tensor way.
-The alternative case of **per-channel quantization of activation**, as illustrated in Figure (c), is extremely hard to handle in hardware.
+Both (a) and (b) assume that the activation is quantized in a per-tensor fashion.
+The alternative option of **per-channel quantization of activation**, as illustrated in Figure (c), is extremely hard to handle in hardware.
 In this setting, the accumulator needs to rescaled for each input dimension.
 As is evident from Equation \eqref{eq:y_i}, having a per-channel quantization of activation implies that the scaling factor for activation should be denoted as $$s_{\color{red}j}^x$$, and as a result we can no longer factor $$s_i^{w}s^x_j$$ outside of the summation across input dimension $$j$$, meaning that each multiply-and-accumulation would require a rescaling operation.
 Due to its hardware difficulty, most fixed-point accelerators do not support this setting.

 > * **(a) per-tensor quantization**
 >   * base setting supported by all fixed point accelerators
->   * can suffer from large quantization error due to difference in dynamic range across different output channels of the weight
+>   * can suffer from large quantization error due to varying dynamic ranges across different output channels of the weight
 > * **(b) per-channel quantization of weights**
 >   * also simply referred to as **per-channel quantization**
->   * it becomes a general trend, although not all hardware support it.
+>   * it becomes a general trend, although not all hardware support it
 > * **(c) per-channel quantization of activation**
->   * as of now this is not generally considered as a viable solution due to the difficulty in hardware implementation.
+>   * as of now this is not generally considered as a viable solution due to the difficulty in hardware implementation

 ---
 ### Quantization simulation and gradient computation
 ---

-Fixed point operation can be simulated with flow-point training if we map the weight $$W$$ and activation $$x$$ values to its quantized version $$\widehat{W}$$ and $$\hat{x}$$.
+Fixed point operation can be simulated with floating-point training if we map the weight $$W$$ and activation $$x$$ values to its quantized version $$\widehat{W}$$ and $$\hat{x}$$.
 The mapping is described in Equation \eqref{eq:x_hat} and re-stated below.

 $$
 \begin{align}